QTIM-Lab/DeepNeuro/README.md

 - [:yellow_heart: Acknowledgements](#acknowledgements)

 ## About
-DeepNeuro is an open-source toolset of deep learning applications for neuroimaging.
+DeepRad is an open-source toolset of deep learning applications for neuroimaging.
 We have several goals for this package:

 * Provide easy-to-use command line tools for neuroimaging using deep learning.
 * Create Docker containers for each tool and all out-of-package pre-processing steps, so they can each can be run without having install prerequisite libraries.
 * Provide freely available deep learning models trained on a wealth of neuroimaging data.
-* Provide training scripts and links to publically-available data to replicate the results of DeepNeuro's models.
+* Provide training scripts and links to publically-available data to replicate the results of DeepRad's models.
 * Provide implementations of popular models for medical imaging data, and pre-processed datasets for educational purposes.

-This package is under active development, but we encourage users to both try the modules with pre-trained modules highlighted below, and try their hand at making their own DeepNeuro modules using the tutorials below.
+This package is under active development, but we encourage users to both try the modules with pre-trained modules highlighted below, and try their hand at making their own DeepRad modules using the tutorials below.

 ## Installation